-Focused on industrialisation and implementation of industry 4.0 across whole supply chain groupings relating to new innovations, the project will focus on productivity innovation and industrialisation of new technologies at Technology Readiness level (TRL) 5 and above.
-The initial focus will be on the introduction of Industry 4.0 techniques and processes and related skills development requirements to the Maintenance, Repair and Overhaul (MRO) sector.
+Innovation will focus on implementation of industry 4.0 across the whole supply chain supporting productivity innovation and industrialisation of new digital and other emerging technologies that facilitate industry applications to Technology Readiness level (TRL) 5 and above.
+The initial focus will be on the introduction of Industry 4.0 techniques and process and related skills development associated with the Maintenance, Repair and Overhaul (MRO) sector.
+ASTAC will support the development of training and creating additional skilled resources to ensure the MRO sector at Prestwick can remain competitive, as well as providing opportunities for staff retention and development at a time when there is pressure to improve efficiency, productivity, and capacity.

-The centre aims to support UK Aerospace and Space suppliers in exploiting opportunities arising for technology changes which disrupt established supply chains.
-The project will provide a means to engage higher proportions of SME’s in the innovation process, driven by centres such as the Spirit Aerospace Innovation Centre, National Manufacturing Institute of Scotland (NMIS) and the wider catapult network.
+Future developments will support wider opportunities in both the aerospace and aeronautical sector.
+The centre aims to support UK Aerospace and Space suppliers in exploiting opportunities arising from technology changes by improving skills and access to accredited training within established supply chains.
+The project will provide a means to engage a higher proportion of SME’s in the innovation process and will be complimentary to existing centres such as the Spirit Aerospace Innovation Centre, National Manufacturing Institute of Scotland (NMIS) and the wider catapult network.

 This project will be funded by three partners: